Auto-Adapting to the Needs of Industrial Cybersecurity 4.0

 Industrial cybersecurity is best addressed using a three-point approach:

-- Implement Cybersecurity Awareness Training across the entire organization
+- Develop Cybersecurity Awareness across the entire organization

 - Use portfolio solutions that utilize innovative technologies applicable to the industrial environment

-- Apply integration strategies that are fit for purpose in an industrial setting
+- Apply integration and deployment strategies that are fit for purpose in an industrial setting

-One of the most important measures to use in industry is Cybersecurity Awareness Training.
-This should be used across the entire organization – incorporating both white- and blue-collar workers.
+One of the most important measures to use in industry is Cybersecurity Awareness Training and Communication.
+This should be used across the entire organization – incorporating both white- and blue-collar workers – to foster the needed cultural change.

 White-collars: White-collar workers often focus their efforts on staff safety and productivity.
-With the increase in cyber-threats, it is now important to merge digital with non-digital threats.
-Cyber-threats have entered the SQCDP (Security, Quality, Cost, Delivery, People) arena, impacting performance scorecards.
+It is now important to include digital threats in the picture as a key contributor to safety and productivity.

 As well as implementing a company-wide Cybersecurity Awareness Training package, certain rules need to be stringently applied.
-As an example, the use of mobile devices connected to a USB MUST be banned from any critical industrial environment.
-The fact is, certain legacy Critical Assets cannot be secured using technical agents and in the other hand, it’s unrealistic to use exclusively specific USB sticks.
+As an example, the use of mobile devices connected to a USB SHOULD be banned from any critical industrial environment.
+The fact is, certain legacy Critical Assets cannot be secured using intrusive technical agents like antivirus.

 Specific Solutions – For the Specific Needs of Industry